-If the vehicle has not been operated for more than 30 minutes then it shall be started and warmed to operating temperature utilizing the same test cycle that will be used for emission characterization.
-Once the vehicle is at operating temperature it shall be turned off and will be restarted within 30 minutes.
-The test cycle shall then begin and emission measurements will be taken.
+The test cycle shall begin by using the standard vehicle start up procedure, and emission measurements will be taken.
 At the end of the test cycle the vehicle shall be returned to the "key off" condition.
-Analysis will be carried out between test cycles
+Analysis will be carried out between test cycles.

-The number of tests runs performed must be sufficient to provide a minimum of three test runs with valid results i.e. NEC < $\pm$ 5% total cycle energy used.
-If the test sequence lapses in timing, another preliminary warm up run must be performed, after which the schedule can be resumed.
+The number of tests runs performed must be sufficient to provide a minimum of three test runs with valid results.
+If the test sequence lapses in timing, another discharge/recharge cycle must be performed, after which the schedule can be resumed.
 Valid data gained prior to the breaking of the schedule may be preserved and reported.
 It is important to adhere to the time schedule and soak periods because engines and aftertreatment devices are sensitive to operating temperature.